-One of the factors residents use to determine how well If you visited Seminole County Parks or Natural Lands during Fiscal Year 2007/2008, you were one in four million. their government is doing is the quality of the roads.
-In 2008, 8.5 miles of major roadway widening projects were Maintaining and managing these parks and natural lands completed, including Airport Blvd. from U.S. 17-92 to SR only costs you and every other County resident less than 46 and the portion named Martin Luther King Jr. Blvd., five cents per day.
-Seminole County has 24 parks and as well as Seminola Blvd./East Lake Drive from Lake Drive facilities and more than 80 miles of paved and unpaved to Tuskawilla Road.
-There were also 20.8 lane miles of trails where you can exercise, play and enjoy leisurely arterial and collector rehabilitation projects completed activities.
-Last year more than \$450,000 in grant funds under the Second Generation Sales Tax (2001), including were received for new construction of Jetta Point Park and Country Club Blvd. and Lake Howell Road.
-A total of environmentally-responsible enhancements at Wilson's 34.5 lane miles were completed under the Local Street Landing Park and the Trails system.
-Resurfacing Program.
+One of the factors residents use to determine how well their government is doing is the quality of the roads.
+In 2008, 8.5 miles of major roadway widening projects were completed, including Airport Blvd. from U.S. 17-92 to SR 46 and the portion named Martin Luther King Jr. Blvd., as well as Seminola Blvd./East Lake Drive from Lake Drive to Tuskawilla Road.
+There were also 20.8 lane miles of arterial and collector rehabilitation projects completed under the Second Generation Sales Tax (2001), including Country Club Blvd. and Lake Howell Road.
+A total of 34.5 lane miles were completed under the Local Street Resurfacing Program.

-With pedestrian and bicycle safety in mind, improvements As we participate in outdoor activities, we can be thankful were made to the County's sidewalks and trail network for mosquito control.
-The consolidation of mosquito last year.
-Approximately four miles of new sidewalks were control for the County and its seven cities was a major constructed, and 127,000 lineal feet of sidewalk were accomplishment in 2008.
-There were 874 requests replaced.
-Four paved miles of the Cross Seminole Trail and for service Countywide, treatment of 41,859 acres for a new pedestrian overpass spanning U.S. 17-92 at General adult mosquitoes and more than 1,300 acres for larval Hutchison Parkway were completed. mosquitoes.
-Last year the program became Stateapproved, which makes it eligible for State aid.
+With pedestrian and bicycle safety in mind, improvements were made to the County's sidewalks and trail network last year.
+Approximately four miles of new sidewalks were constructed, and 127,000 lineal feet of sidewalk were replaced.
+Four paved miles of the Cross Seminole Trail and a new pedestrian overpass spanning U.S. 17-92 at General Hutchison Parkway were completed.